 They say a picture is worth a thousand words.
 This assertion is very true when it comes to specifying and describing software design, as I have written about here.

 There is a well-known international standard for design notation, UML, which was made for the purpose of visually describing software design.
 Before UML, there were a litany of other design notations: Coad-Yourdon, Rumbaugh, Booch, and so forth.
-I developed software using a purely visual notation called Software Definition Language (SDL) as far back as the 1990s.
+I developed software using a purely visual (no coding at all) notation called Software Definition Language (SDL) as far back as the 1990s.

 Go ahead.
 Ask your technical point of contact to explain how they are going to make your product scale in terms of technology.
 You might not comprehend all of the words, but you should reasonably expect a diagram that will be helpful.